BenBreaksThings/CornettoLeague/README.md

 - Division winners will receive automatic bids to the playoffs.
 The other teams will be based on best finishing.

 # LEAGUE DUES & PAYOUT STRUCTURE
-> League adopted paid structure starting with the 2022 season
+> League adopted paid structure starting with the 2022 season.

 League dues per team: `$20`